 FCRTA would not be responsible for design, construction, or operations, which would limit its control.
 Due to the complex nature of these agreements, outside advice would likely be needed.
 FCRTA's microgrid projects are smaller than the PPA projects that have been built, so interest from the private market may not materialize.

 Next Steps

-Based on the site selection criteria and priority site assessment, the project team recommends that FCRTA pursue Phase I microgrid and community multimodal resiliency hubs in San Joaquin and Parlier.
+that FCRTA pursue Phase I microgrid and community multimodal resiliency hubs in San Joaquin and Parlier.